rohanpurohit7/openCV/README.md

-# openCV- is a library of functions that include photo face recognition features.
+# openCV- is a library of functions that includes facial recognition from photos and video streams.
+This seems like a useful API.